-For further information and support, contact our Freephone helpline on 0808 808 5555 (9am–5pm Monday–Friday) or email us at firstname.lastname@example.org.
-We may be able to put you in touch with someone else affected by a similar lymphoma through our buddy scheme.
-You might also find our online forums useful.
+For further information and support, contact our Helpline (freephone) on 0808 808 5555 (Monday to Friday, 10am to 3pm), email us at firstname.lastname@example.org or via Live Chat.
+We might be able to put you in touch with someone else affected by a similar lymphoma through our Buddy Service.
+You might also find our online Community Forum useful.

 Bloodwise funds research into all types of blood cancer and supports anyone worried about blood cancer with expert information and advice.